OmarMWarraich/uniswap_clone/README.md

 # Uniswap Clone

-> Uniswap clone is a decentralized exchange (DEX) built on Ethereum.
+> Uniswap clone is a decentralized exchange (DEX) built on goerli testnet of Ethereum.
 It allows users to trade ERC-20 tokens directly from their wallets without the need to deposit them to an exchange.
 Uniswap is a protocol for automated liquidity provision on Ethereum.

 ## Tools & Technologies